-We follow the United Nations and broad international consensus that the Gaza Strip and West Bank are territories illegally occupied or controlled by Israel, and that a Palestinian state cannot emerge under these conditions.
+We follow the United Nations and broad international consensus that the Gaza Strip and West Bank are territories illegally occupied or controlled by Israel, and that this control (including the expansion of Israeli settlements) obstructs negotiations to establish a Palestinian state.

 Ormat Technologies is an Israeli green energy company which provides renewable energy solutions globally and which we have assessed to be aligned with our Ethical Charter.

 We avoid investment in companies that discriminate.
 Where there is evidence of discrimination, we investigate whether the company has taken action to remedy and prevent recurrence of the breach, and to ensure all have an equal opportunity for recruitment and advancement.

 Challenging direct discrimination is only part of the solution.
 For example, companies with high existing levels of male representation can perpetuate gender imbalance if they fail to take steps to ensure a positive work environment for all employees.

 We do not invest in companies that unnecessarily create, encourage or perpetuate militarism or engage in the manufacture of armaments.

 Simply, we don’t invest in companies that make weapons.
 When we are considering investment in government bonds, we assess the extent to which the country uses its military to aggressively defend or promote its national interest; and the extent of military influence in the government of the country.

 We don’t invest in the alcohol industry, including brewers, distillers, wine makers and pubs.

 We are concerned by the social, health and financial harms caused by the problematic relationship which many people have with alcohol, often contributed to by marketing and peer pressures.